Infosys Collaborates with Clients and Partners to Navigate What’s Next in Their AI Transformation Programs

 The Big Four — Deloitte, EY, KPMG and PwC — are betting on India becoming the home of their fourth, or possibly even third, largest member firms.
 However, India-based IT services behemoths like Infosys and Tata Consultancy Services believe their entrenched market presence and strengths afford them an advantage among local clients for IT services.

-Join Principal Analyst Patrick M. Heffernan, Senior Analyst Kelly Lesiczka and Research Analyst Jill Cookingham Thursday, Oct.
-31, 2024, at 1 p.m.
-EDT/10 a.m.
-PDT for a live discussion and Q&A on expectations for the next era of India’s economic growth.
-The team will look at whether local IT services vendors can really capture those opportunities from the Big Four as well as which vendors our research shows will lead the market overall.
+In this TBR Insighs Live session, Principal Analyst Patrick M. Heffernan, Senior Analyst Kelly Lesiczka and Research Analyst Jill Cookingham discuss expectations for the next era of India’s economic growth.
+The team looks at whether local IT services vendors can really capture those opportunities from the Big Four and which vendors our research shows will lead the market overall.

-In This FREE Webinar on Consulting and IT Services in India You’ll Learn:
+In The Above TBR Insights Live Session on Consulting and IT Services in India You’ll Learn:

 • The strategies, investments and internal activities global management consultancies and global systems integrators have leveraged to address the local Indian market